 See ‘Useful info’ for guidance on where to search for job vacancies.

-Catering manager jobs in hotels are often advertised under the title of food and beverage manager
+WHAT TO LOOK FOR WHEN JOB-SEEKING Catering manager jobs in hotels are often advertised under the title of ‘food and beverage manager’

-Figures below are intended as a guide only.
+Figures below are intended to give a rough guide only.

 Salaries vary depending on the size and type of organisation, job sector and region.
 In addition to salary, additional benefits may be included, such as a company pension and/or share scheme, health insurance, gym membership or a company car (for those in senior positions).
 Some organisations also offer bonuses.